denten-books/plain-text/3-format.md

 Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance" [@best_surface_2009, 10].
-Strategies of "deep" interpretation carry with them also a claim to access, along with an imbalance of interpretive acumen.
-The critic claims to uncover what the lay reader does not and cannot see without expert guidance.
-As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
-In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
+Strategies of "deep" interpretation carry with them also a claim to privileged access, along with an imbalance of interpretive acumen.
+The critic asserts to uncover what the lay reader does not and supposedly cannot see without expert guidance.
+As an ethical stance, reading for external forms by contrast flattens the hierarchy between the lay reader and the professional interpreter.
+In this sense, Best, Marcus, and Sontag continue in the liberal, Lutheran tradition of vernacular exegesis.
 All readers are priests at the surface; all readers are capable, the critics suggest, of forming their own interpretation.

-Interpretation at the level of meaning and content for Sontag is an intellectual and ultimately reactionary activity.
+Interpretation at the level of meaning and content alone for Sontag is an intellectual and ultimately reactionary activity.
 It aims to find "the maximum amount of content" within.
 It is reactionary because it serves only to multiply the available "levels of analysis."
 In explicating the work of art,